tclark23/dtheory/README.md

 <!-- badges: end -->

-The goal of dtheory is to provide a more practical and useful set of functions for carrying out d-studies from Generalizability Theory, specifically for studies with a random p x t design.
+The goal of dtheory is to provide a more practical and useful set of functions for carrying out D-studies from Generalizability Theory, specifically for studies with a random p x t design.

 ## Installation